apache/beam/website/src/documentation/execution-model.md

 `PCollection` are processed in _bundles_.
 The division of the collection into bundles is arbitrary and selected by the runner.
 This allows the runner to choose an appropriate middle-ground between persisting results after every element, and having to retry everything if there is a failure.
+For example, a streaming runner may prefer to process and commit small bundles, and a batch runner may prefer to process larger bundles.

-## Failures and parallelism within and between transforms
+## Failures and parallelism within and between transforms {#parallelism}

 In this section, we discuss how elements in the input collection are processed in parallel, and how transforms are retried when failures occur.

 ### Data-parallelism within one transform {#data-parallelism}

-The bundling of elements when executing a single `ParDo` may look something like this.
-In this diagram, a collection with 9 elements is divided into 2
-bundles:
+When executing a single `ParDo`, a runner might divide an example input collection of nine elements into two bundles as shown in figure 1.

 ![bundling]({{ site.baseurl }}/images/execution_model_bundling.svg)

+**Figure 1:** A runner divides an input collection with nine elements into two bundles.

-When the `ParDo` executes, these bundles may be processed in parallel worker threads.
-The elements in each bundle are processed in sequence, as shown in this
+When the `ParDo` executes, workers may process the two bundles in parallel as shown in figure 2.
-diagram:

 ![bundling_gantt]({{ site.baseurl }}/images/execution_model_bundling_gantt.svg)

+**Figure 2:** Two workers process the two bundles in parallel.
+The elements in each bundle are processed in sequence.

 Since elements cannot be split, the maximum parallelism for a transform depends on the number of elements in the collection.
-In this case, the maximum parallelism is 9:
+In our example, the input collection has nine elements, so the maximum parallelism is nine.

 ![bundling_gantt_max]({{ site.baseurl }}/images/execution_model_bundling_gantt_max.svg)

+**Figure 3:** The maximum parallelism is nine, as there are nine elements in the input collection.

 Note: Splittable ParDo allows splitting the processing of a single input across multiple bundles.
-This feature is still a work in progress, but may already be useful in some cases.
+This feature is a work in progress.

 ### Dependent-parallelism between transforms {#dependent-parallellism}

-When two transforms are connected as shown below, the runner may choose to execute them in a way such that the bundling of the two transforms are dependent.
+`ParDo` transforms that are in sequence may be _dependently parallel_ if the runner chooses to execute the consuming transform on the producing transform's output elements without altering the bundling.
+In figure 4, `ParDo1` and `ParDo2` are _dependently parallel_ if the output of `ParDo1` for a given element must be processed on the same worker.

 ![bundling_multi]({{ site.baseurl }}/images/execution_model_bundling_multi.svg)

-In this picture, `ParDo1` and `ParDo2` are _dependently parallel_ if the output
-of `ParDo1` for a given element must be processed on the same worker thread.
+**Figure 4:** Two transforms in sequence and their corresponding input collections.

+Figure 5 shows how these dependently parallel transforms might execute.
+The first worker executes `ParDo1` on the elements in bundle A (which results in bundle C), and then executes `ParDo2` on the elements in bundle C. Similarly, the second worker executes `ParDo1` on the elements in bundle B (which results in bundle D), and then executes `ParDo2` on the elements in bundle D.

 ![bundling_multi_gantt.svg]({{ site.baseurl }}/images/execution_model_bundling_multi_gantt.svg)

-For example, two `ParDo` transforms in sequence may be _dependently parallel_ if the runner chooses to execute the consuming transform on each output from the producing transform without altering the bundling in between.
+**Figure 5:** Two workers execute dependently parallel ParDo transforms.

-Executing transforms this way allows a runner to avoid redistributing elements between workers, saving on communication costs.
+Executing transforms this way allows a runner to avoid redistributing elements between workers, which saves on communication costs.
 However, the maximum parallelism now depends on the maximum parallelism of the first of the dependently parallel steps.